What are organic foods?

 - Organic.
 “Organic” can be used to label any product that contains a minimum of 95% organic ingredients (excluding salt and water).
 Up to 5% of the ingredients may be nonorganic agricultural products that are not available as organic.

-- Made with Organic: “Made with Organic” can be used to label a product that contains at least 70% organically produced ingredients (excluding salt and water).
+- Made with organic.
+“Made with organic” can be used to label a product that contains at least 70% organically produced ingredients (excluding salt and water).
 The non-organic portion must also follow USDA guidelines.
-These products cannot be labeled Certified Organic.
+These products cannot be labeled USDA Organic.

 - Specific ingredient listings.
 The specific organic ingredients may be listed in the ingredient statement of products containing less than 70% organic contents.
-These products cannot be labeled Certified Organic.
+These products cannot be labeled USDA Organic.

 - Animal Welfare Approved.
 This means that the meat came from animals fed organically, raised on pastures or ranges by independent farmers, and handled in a humane fashion.